JunedConnect/lab-ha-nginx/README.md

 </html>
 ```

-### 3.4 Test Backend Servers
+### 3.3 Test Backend Servers

 Ensure each backend server is running by visiting its respective public IP address in a browser.
+Each backend server will have a unique HTML page to indicate which server is responding to requests.
+This will be used to verify that the load balancer is working correctly

 <br>